umbraco/UmbracoDocs/Umbraco-as-a-Service/Troubleshooting/index.md

 Sometimes things don't go perfectly (we know, surprise right?).
 Following are some approaches to discover what went wrong and how to resolve the issue so you can get back to work.

 ##Deployment issues with Content
-Please refer to these two topics for troubleshooting issues with Content deployments (this includes Media as well):
+Please refer to these two topics for troubleshooting Content deployments (this includes Media as well):
  - [Schema out of sync](Content-Deploy-Schema/)
  - [Errors during Content deployments](Content-Deploy-Error/)